Z1R343L/Blog_Post_Gen/.github/cms/docs/how_to_setup.md

   <code>Blog_Post_Date_Format: %d, %Y</code>

-  By **default** the format date will be <code> %d, %b %Y </code> which represents (day, short-version of month & full year), you can find more about the format guides accepted below
+  By **default** the format date will be <code> %d, %b %Y </code> which represents (day, short-version of month & full year), you can find more about the accepted date format options in the guide below.

 <details>